send-clean.sh blocks on inventory parsing error

 Visibility is infrequent, can only happen on setups > 288 hosts though.

-#17 Updated by Benoît PECCATTE about 1 month ago
+#17 Updated by Benoît PECCATTE 4 months ago

 - Status changed from In progress to Pending technical review